Ashcroft v. al-Kidd: Opinion of the Court

 On May 31, 2011, the Supreme Court, in an 8–0 ruling, stated that al-Kidd's lawyers had not met the high burden of proof needed to show that Attorney General Ashcroft could be personally sued, that he was directly involved or had explicit knowledge of the events (suggesting the matter was handled mostly by distant subordinates).
 The ACLU had sued him personally because it is very hard to sue a senior agent of the government in his or her official capacity (unless an individual commits a felony or other serious crime, in which case an elected official may be impeached) because American government bodies enjoy immunity from being sued.
 In the majority opinion written by Justice Scalia, the court ruled that "Qualified immunity gives government officials breathing room to make reasonable but mistaken judgments about open legal questions.
 When properly applied, it protects all but the plainly incompetent or those who knowingly violate the law.
 Ashcroft deserves neither label" (internal citation omitted).

 Justice Kagan did not participate in the case as she had previously worked on the government's preparation of its case while serving in the Obama administration.

+Effect of the decision

+The case is widely viewed as broadening the protection that qualified immunity affords to officials, and eroding civil liberties.